-Personal budgets are allocated from the LA's high needs funding block; the school will continue to make SEND provision from its own budgets, even if a pupil has an EHC plan.
+Personal budgets are allocated from the LA's high needs funding block; the school will continue to make the appropriate notional SEND provision from its own budgets, even if a pupil has an EHC plan.

 12. Local Offer

 In the developing and reviewing the Local Offer the school will adopt the following approach: